 This message displays when the engine oil needs to be changed.
 When you change the engine oil, be sure to reset the CHANGE ENGINE OIL SOON message.
-See Engine Oil Life System on page 10-11 for information on how to reset the message.
-See Engine Oil on page 10-8 and Scheduled Maintenance on page 11-2 for more information pressure is corrected.
-See Engine Oil on page 10-8 for more information.
+See Engine Oil Life System on page 10-10 for information on how to reset the message.
+See Engine Oil on page 10-8 and Maintenance Schedule on page 11-2 for more information.

-OIL PRESSURE LOW STOP FNGINE
+OIL PRESSURE LOW STOP ENGINE

 Notice: If you drive the vehicle while the engine oil pressure is low, severe engine damage may occur.
 If a low oil pressure warning appears on the instrument panel cluster and/or DIC, stop the vehicle as soon as possible.
-Do not drive the vehicle until the cause of the low oil
+Do not drive the vehicle until the cause of the low oil pressure is corrected.
+See Engine Oil on page 10-8 for more information.